List of Pirates of the Caribbean characters: Captain Jack Sparrow

+Johnny Depp portrayed Captain Jack Sparrow since the first film and was referred to as the series' central character.

 Jack Sparrow's Jolly Roger, flown from the mast of the Black Pearl after becoming her captain again.

 Captain Jack Sparrow is portrayed by Johnny Depp.
 First introduced in the film Pirates of the Caribbean: The Curse of the Black Pearl (2003), he later appears in the sequels Dead Man's Chest (2006), At World's End (2007), On Stranger Tides (2011), and Dead Men Tell No Tales (2017).
 With the character originally written by screenwriters Ted Elliott, Terry Rossio, Stuart Beattie, and Jay Wolpert, Depp based his characterization on The Rolling Stones guitarist Keith Richards as well as the Looney Tunes cartoon characters Bugs Bunny and Pepé Le Pew.
 He insists on being introduced as "Captain" Jack Sparrow.

 In the first film, Sparrow is the former captain of the Black Pearl.
 After a mutiny by his first mate Hector Barbossa, he is left to die on an island.
 Though Barbossa and his crew are immortal as a result of a curse, Sparrow craves revenge.
 With the help of Will Turner and Elizabeth Swann, he lifts the curse and kills Barbossa.

 In Dead Man's Chest, it is revealed that Sparrow once made a deal with Davy Jones.
 Jones raised the Black Pearl from the sea in exchange for a guarantee of service as a crewman on the Flying Dutchman.
 When Jones attempts to collect on the bargain, Sparrow flees.
 He attempts to find the Dead Man's Chest, which contains Jones's heart; this would give Sparrow leverage over Jones.
 At the end of the film, Sparrow is betrayed by Elizabeth Swann and dragged to Davy Jones's Locker by the Kraken.